Chocomimin/flw_automation/README.md

-📱 FLW Application – Appium Automation Project

-Automation Framework for the FLW Android Application
+📱 FLW Application – Appium Automation Project Automation Framework for the FLW Android Application

 This project automates the workflow of the FLW Application Android application using modern mobile automation tools.

-The automation scripts simulate real user interactions to validate multiple operational workflows such as Household Registration, Beneficiaries Management, Eligible Couple Tracking, and Maternal Health Registration.
+The automation scripts simulate real user interactions to validate multiple operational workflows such as:

+Household Registration

+Beneficiaries Management

+Eligible Couple Tracking

+Maternal Health Registration

 🚀 Technology Stack